Which is which and when do I use them?

-Other name: Shielded Metal Arc welding
+Other name: Shielded Metal Arc Welding

 Abbreviations: SMAW, FCAW, MMA

-A manual welding process, the stick welding process uses an electric current to form an electric arc between the stick and the metals to be joined by means of a power source.
-This type is often used in the construction of steel structures and in industrial fabrication to weld iron and steel.
+However the SMAW process is often a good choice for materials like aluminium, nickel and copper.
 FCAW (flux cord arc welding) was developed as an alternative to stick welding, the semi-automatic arc weld is often used in construction projects due to high-speed welding and portability.

-Other name: Gas Metal Arc welding
+Other name: Gas Metal Arc Welding

 Abbreviations: MIG or MAG or GMAW